Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a brief review of the car insurance concepts raised in the charts and tables above.
+The following items are a quick review of the ideas that were covered in the charts and tables above.

-- High-risk drivers with DUI or reckless driving convictions could be forced to pay on average $1,800 more per year to buy Honda Civic insurance
+- High-risk drivers with a DUI or reckless driving violation may pay on average $1,800 more per year than a driver with a clean driving record

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.